Child Support Lawyers in Charlotte, NC

 For Families Who Are “Off the Guidelines”

-Finally, as we mentioned at the outset, there is the possibility that you and the other party have a combined gross income of more than $30,000.00 USD per month.
+Finally, as our child support lawyers in Charlotte, NC mentioned at the outset, there is the possibility that you and the other party have a combined gross income of more than $30,000.00 USD per month.
 In that event, those of us who practice family law say that "you are off the guidelines."
 So what happens then?
 Well, in this event careful attention is paid to the actual and reasonable needs and expenses of the child(ren) which are incurred by the parents on a monthly basis.
 Consequently, the child support obligation will not be based upon a child support calculator, but rather, it will be custom tailored to the needs and expenses associated with that particular family.

 To determine your potential child support obligation, we recommend that you utilize the Child Support Calculator in association with the North Carolina Child Support Guidelines.
 The calculation of your potential child support obligation involves the use of a formula which requires the input of certain variables, including but not limited to each party's gross monthly income, the monthly work-related child care expenses incurred by either parent, the monthly cost of medical insurance premiums for the child (or children), and an estimation of the overnights spent with each parent.